 It is difficult for law enforcement and the court system to truly know

 the circumstances of a violent altercation between two people.
 For this

 reason, countless people are arrested and charged each year for assault

 and battery when they were truly trying to act out of self-defense.
 If

 this has happened to you,

-contact the Law Offices of Jason K.S.
+Law Offices of Jason K.S.
 Porter, P.A.
 Our firm’s Jacksonville

 criminal defense lawyer can hear the details of your charges during a

 free case evaluation so be sure to call